 - Have the knowledge and skills necessary to evaluate and manage primary care problems;

-- Communicate effectively and work collaboratively with other members of the health care team;
+- Communicate effectively and work collaboratively with other members of the interprofessional care team;

 - Create partnerships with their patients to promote health, prevent disease and positively impact the management of chronic conditions;

 - Demonstrate awareness and sensitivity to social, legal and ethical issues;

 - Understand the complexity of the health care system and contribute to positive transformation of health care in America;

 - Relate and respond sensitively to patients and the communities in which they live;

 - Have the desire and potential to grow personally, socially and professionally;

 - Contribute to and enrich the PA profession.

 - Kindness and compassion